MarcioPorto/drlnd-collaboration-and-competition/README.md

 3. Place the downloaded file(s) in the folder you cloned this repo to and unzip (or decompress) the file.

-4. Create a Python environment for this project.
+4. Create and activate a Python environment for this project.
 I recommend using `conda` or `venv`.

 5. Activate that environment and install dependencies:
     ```